Innovation Associate Program

 Joshua De Los Santos: Intern, Georgetown University (College)

 The Office of Diversity and Inclusion has been the most rewarding position I have ever been a part of.
-I began my position as intern in the spring 2016 with intentions to grow and join a team that was open minded and socially aware, and what I received in return was much more.
-The office has challenged me mentally and has built my professional skills, while allowing me to explore creative and thought provoking projects with autonomy.
+I began my position as an intern in spring 2016 with intentions to grow and join a team that was open minded and socially aware, and what I received in return was much more.
+The office has challenged me mentally and has built my professional skills while allowing me to explore creative and thought provoking projects with autonomy.
 My passion for medicine began to spread and grow in the area of health disparities where so many people are undeserved and lack basic resources, most communities being Black or Latino.
 As an Afro-Latino Pre-Med First-Generation student, this really struck home, making it the focus of my work.
 The dynamics within the office have helped prepare me for my future career goals in medicine and health disparities through exposure and critical thinking.
 I am grateful for having the opportunity to work in the Office of Diversity and Inclusion.
 I would tell anyone who is interested to please apply and take advantage of all this internship has offer because it will have a lasting impact.

 Obianama Okani, is a junior at Georgetown University.
 She is a Biology major, on the pre-med track.
 Her long term goals are to become a family physician, deliver affordable health care to underserved communities, and continue that effort by opening a well-rounded health center.
 She also has interests outside the health care field.
 As Vice President of the African Society of Georgetown and founder of AfroMovez African Dance Team, Obianama enjoys celebrating her culture on campus through different means.